-The Bronx helped me further cultivate a beautiful and strong sense of community values and hard work.
-I knew very few people in the South Bronx who would ever say no to paid work opportunity.
-Anything I could do that would earn m money legally and I’d turbo zoom over like the roadrunner.
+The Bronx helped me further cultivate a beautiful sense of community values and strong hard work ethics.
+I couldn’t think of anyone in the South Bronx who would ever refuse paid work opportunities.
+Anything I could do that would earn money legally, and I’d turbo zoom over like the roadrunner.
 Saying no was a luxury I could not afford since I didn’t know if the next opportunity was tomorrow or next year.

-So fast forward into my 20’s when I began to have an array of options.
+So fast forward to my 20s when I began to have an array of options.
 I was working a 9-5 corporate job, running an Airbnb empire, being a weekend chef, getting hired as a freelance photographer and caterer, and studying for the LSAT.
 All at the same time.
 I couldn’t stop.
 I was starting to run on fumes, taking on so much that I couldn’t give 100% to anything.
 Not even my own self-care.

 My Related Blog Post: Dominican Community Values versus American Independence

 3. Emotional Regulation: Learning to Pause, Breathe & Listen